Gate Set Tomography: Background

 \subsubsection{States, measurements, and Hilbert-Schmidt space}

-A quantum system -- e.g., an $n$-qubit processor -- is initialized into a particular \emph{quantum state}.
-A quantum state enables predicting probabilities of outcomes of any measurements that could be made on the system.
+A $n$-qubit processor is initialized into a particular \emph{quantum state}.
+Knowledges of a quantum state enables predicting probabilities of outcomes of any measurements that could be made on the system.
 After initialization, the state evolves as gates are applied.
 The final state, just before the processor is measured, determines the probabilities of all possible measurement outcomes.
 So we model the three kinds of quantum logic operations as follows: initialization is modeled by a quantum state; logic gates are modeled by dynamical maps that transform quantum states; measurements are described by linear functionals that map quantum states to probability distributions.

 A quantum system is described with the help of a $d$-dimensional \emph{Hilbert space} $\mathcal{H} = \mathbb{C}^d$, where $d$ is the largest number of distinct outcomes of a repeatable measurement on that system (and is therefore somewhat subjective).
 For a single qubit, $d=2$ by definition, and for a system of $n$ qubits, $d=2^n$. \footnote{Formal quantum theory is complicated by the possibility of infinite-dimensional Hilbert spaces, but these are rarely required for quantum computing, so we will assume finite $d$.}